esphome/esphome-docs/components/text_sensor/modbus_controller.rst

     - holding: Holding Registers - Holding registers are the most universal 16-bit register.
 Read and Write access
     - read: Read Input Registers - registers are 16-bit registers used for input, and may only be read
 - **address**: (**Required**, int): start address of the first register in a range
-- **bitmask**: (*Optional*) some values are packed in a response.
-The bitmask can be used to extract a value from the response.
-For example, if the high byte value register 0x9013 contains the minute value of the current time.
-To only exctract this value use bitmask: 0xFF00.
-The result will be automatically right shifted by the number of 0 before the first 1 in the bitmask.
-For 0xFF00 (0b1111111100000000) the result is shifted 8 posistions.
-More than one sensor can use the same address/offset if the bitmask is different.
 - **skip_updates**: (*Optional*, int): By default all sensors of of a modbus_controller are updated together.
 For data points that don't change very frequently updates can be skipped.
 A value of 5 would only update this sensor range in every 5th update cycle
 - **register_count**: (*Optional*): The number of registers this data point spans.
 Default is 1
 - **response_size**:  (**Required**):response number of bytes of the response